Gardiner v Doerr

 - Diagnoses

-- Post-Traumatic Stress Disorder, Generalised Anxiety Disorder, soft tissue injuries, bruising and abrasions to head, face, arms and shoulder
+- Post-Traumatic Stress Disorder, Generalised Anxiety Disorder, soft tissue injuries, Bruising and abrasions to head, face, arms and shoulder

 - Incident date